AmyNguyen406/Hospital-Database/README.md

 # Hospital-Database

-This is an example Hospital Database.
+This is an example Hospital Database created in PGAdmin 4 using PostgreSQL.

 The CreateTable script creates the tables for the hospital database.
 These tables include;
   - Department